Day Hike P: Cheek Road to Hickory Hill Boat Ramp

 This is one of the flattest sections of the MST along Falls Lake, with little noticeable elevation change for the first mile.
 A little over a mile and a half in you’ll find evidence of old homesteads, in the form of oaks spared to provide shade for the farmhouses and scraps of rusted metal that no-doubt once played a vital role at the time but today beg the question: When does a piece of scrap in the woods go from junk to artifact?

-There are two road encounters on this stretch: for both, hang a right on the road, walk along the shoulder, when the guardrail runs out, you’ll find the trail snaking off back into the woods.
+There are two road encounters on this stretch.
+At the first, the MST formerly went on Hereford Road over the lake, but the culvert collapsed, so we now have a beautiful 2.1-mile loop around a quiet cove of the lake.
+At the second, hang a right on the road, walk along the shoulder, when the guardrail runs out, you’ll find the trail snaking off back into the woods.

 The Hickory Hill Boat Ramp makes a good spot to take a break, for lunch, perhaps, or for a nap.
 A grassy slope offers a nice view of the lake below.